Skip to main content

 To connect to MotherDuck, you will need a service token.

-In the filename field, enter md:?motherduck_token=[YOUR_SERVICE_TOKEN], and select No extension from the dropdown.
+In the filename field, enter md:?motherduck_token=[YOUR_SERVICE_TOKEN].

 Cube